-3. Basic Transparency with User
+3. Basic Transparency with Users

-3.3 Social media companies should provide greater transparency with how their reporting system works.
-As users of their platforms we should know where reports then go how it is handled.Social media companies should tell us how many moderators are on the payroll and if employees use a criteria on how to deal with reports.We should know if these multi-million pound companies are providing their employee with sufficient training and support.Social media companies should tell users how data from previous reports is being used to prevent similar trolling behaviour in the future.
+3.3 Provide greater transparency on how their reporting systems work.
+As users of their platforms we should know where reports go and how they are handled.
+Publish how many moderators are on the payroll and if employees use certain criteria when dealing with reports.
+Invest in using data from previous reports to prevent similar anti-social and hateful behaviour in future.

-4.1 Social media companies should publish an annual report detailing key information on how many reports have been submitted, how many warnings given, how many accounts have been permanently suspended, how quickly they have dealt with reports and how moderators responded to users who submitted a report.
+4.1 Publish an annual report detailing key information on number of reports submitted, how many warnings were given, how many accounts were permanently suspended, response times to reports and user satisfaction rating of how moderators responded those who submitted a report.

-5. Reasonable Retribution
+5. Enforce Reasonable Retribution

 There are high numbers of ill-intentioned people who just want to abuse, harass and bully users online.
 I have heard countless stories involving trolls creating several new accounts to continue harassing users even though their original account was suspended.

-5.2 IP addresses linked permanently suspended account should not be able to create an account for at least 30 days.
+5.2 IP addresses linked to a permanently suspended account should not be able to create an account for at least 30 days.
 And then they should be asked to complete a basic verification form (see 1.5).

 The bottom line is that social media companies need to take greater responsibility for the activities that occur on their platform.
 YouTube and Twitter are no longer small startup tech companies, they are multi-million pound businesses.
 Running a company in our society means taking corporate social responsibility and taking it seriously.
 We welcome YouTube and Twitter to each invite us for a private meeting to discuss how to tackle these issues.

 Although our five recommendations are aimed specifically at social media companies, policy and decision makers need to close legal loopholes regarding abusive online behaviour.
 There is also a huge need for digital citizenship provision.